andywer/pg-listen/README.md

 Emitted when a connection issue has been detected and an attempt to re-connect to the database is started.

+### `instance.notifications.on(channelName: string, listener: (payload: any) => void)`

+The convenient way of subscribing to notifications.
+Don't forget to call `.listenTo(channelName)` to subscribe the Postgres client to this channel in order to receive notifications.

 ## Debugging